saifulkhan/dphil_project_search_index/README.md

 - `make`
 - `make install`

-Create an Index before runing a simple test to check if it is working.
+Create an Index from the simulated dataset, even before runing a simple test to check if it is working.

+Dependency check
 - Make sure the simulated data is available in the install path, here, $HOME/install/stat/Data.csv
 - `mkdir $HOME/install/index` <-- index files will be created here using the file $HOME/install/stat/Data.csv

+Create Index:
-- `cd Index`
+- `cd IndexManager`
 - This is a very simple Qt prohject.
 Open the IndexManager.pro with QtCreator or use qmake.
 - Generate a `IndexManager` binary
+- execute in QtCreator or `build/Indexmanager` (by default Simulation is selected and click OK, we are not using crawler).
-- ``
+- `ls $HOME/install/index`
+`2.del  2.fdi  2.fdt  2.pro  2.tii  seg.fmn  segments` <-- the index files

 Test to check if the inverted index is working